PERIOD (TITIK)

 (Four minutes and twelve seconds)

-2. Periodical references in a bibliography or formal reference.
+2. Periodical references in a bibliography or formal

 This may vary slightly depending on the form followed.
 Most frequently the reference is Volume:Issue Number or Volume:Page Number.